 Cost of the service

 Anxious Minds runs a low-cost counselling service which is provided by a team of volunteer counsellors.
 Give us a call and the Counselling Coordinator will discuss this with you when we are able to allocate you to a counsellor.

 We encourage you to discuss your counselling needs with your GP first if you feel able to do so.
 Your GP can refer to you to a whole range of general and specialist mental health services, so talking openly with your GP may help you to access the service that is right for you first time around.

 Counselling is accessed by an internal referral system so please speak to a member of staff who can help you with this.

 All our Counsellors are Members of BACP or UKCP and are Experts in:

 Bereavement & Grief Counselling

 Anxious Minds relies heavily on charitable donations, all money received goes straight back into providing more services.

-Please note that all information provided is held in strictest confidence and will not be shared with anyone outside of Anxious Minds, unless in circumstances where risk to self/others/a minor is indicated.
+Please note that all information provided is held in the strictest confidence and will not be shared with anyone outside of Anxious Minds, unless in circumstances where the risk to self/others/a minor is indicated.